 1. A State Party may denounce this Convention by written notification to the Secretary-General of the United Nations.
 Such denunciation shall become effective one year after the date of receipt of the notification by the Secretary-General.

-2. A regional economic integration organization shall cease to be a Party to this Convention when all of its member States have denounced it.
+2. A regional economic integration organization shall cease to be a Party to this Convention when all of its member States have denounced it. [agreed ad referendum]

-3. Denunciation of this Convention in accordance with paragraph 1 of this article shall entail the denunciation of any protocols thereto.
+3. Denunciation of this Convention in accordance with paragraph 1 of this article shall entail the denunciation of any protocols thereto. [agreed ad referendum]

 Article 67.
 Depositary and languages

+[agreed ad referendum]

 1. The Secretary-General of the United Nations is designated depositary of this Convention.

 2. The original of this Convention, of which the Arabic, Chinese, English, French, Russian and Spanish texts are equally authentic, shall be deposited with the Secretary-General of the United Nations.